Rumpunzel/rpg-thingy/character.md

 Most often, the GM will like your suggestion and add the Trait (or a variation of it) on their own volition with the rating of their choosing as a new Trait.

-Alternatively, if the new Trait is a fitting and creative idea but would be a little _too_ convenient for your current predicament, the GM may ask you to spend Favor up to the rating of your own Trait to create the new Trait on the place, creature, or person with rating equal to the amount of Favor you spent.
+Alternatively, if the new Trait is a fitting and creative idea but would be a little _too_ convenient for your current predicament, the GM may ask you to spend **1** Favor to create the new Trait on the place, creature, or person with rating up to the rating of your own Trait.

+## Empowering Traits

+Any time you use a Trait, you may spend **1** Favor to increase the rating of that Trait by **1.** This effect only lasts for the context the Trait is used it.

+You may also spend **1** Favor if you do not have a fitting Trait to temporarily act as if you had a fitting Trait with rating **1.**